dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 4: One line of code with paragraphs.
+## Challenge 4: One line of code with paragraphs and special characters.

 How would I display the following text in a LaTeX document but using just one line of code?